pwhb/parthenon/kindness-saga/alexandria/outline_chapters.md

 When the narrator arrives at the professor's office to say goodbye, he finds the pink girl waiting at the front desk.
 She hands him two resignation letters—hers and the logical student's.
 The two have become friends now.
 She also returns the cookbooks, but he refuses to take them back.
 Instead, he gives her his copy of the Tao Te Ching.
 After signing their resignation letters, he tells her to be kind.
 She bows toward him once more.

 The narrator then enters the convocation hall and plants both the decoy bomb and the real one.
 He pulls the fire alarm to evacuate everyone from the building, then pretends to flee alongside the panicked crowd.
 While running, he executes a script that wipes all the digital records.
-Once people reach a safe distance, he detonates the building, destroying all the physical records inside.
+Once people reach a safe distance, "I want you to see the system in its real form that's in flames, I don't mind being named the arsonist," he says to himself.
+He detonates the building, destroying all the physical records inside.